Anut-py/h-raylib/README.md

 You can run the examples by using `cabal run {example name}` in the project directory.

+You can use `run-all-examples.sh` to run all of the examples in one go.
+In the future I will add an example that uses all the major functions for testing if everything is working correctly.

 ## License

 This project is licensed under the Apache License 2.0.
 See more in `LICENSE`.